 Opening hours: Monday-Sunday 6:30am- 10pm

-West Palm Beach is lucky that their Asian supermarkets are in a little cluster.
-It’s a short 20minute drive to them, and you should be able to bounce around between the 3 or them to find everything you need easily enough.
+West Palm Beach is lucky that its Asian supermarkets are in a little cluster.
+It’s a short 20-minute drive to them, and you should be able to bounce around between the 3 or them to find everything you need easily enough.

 Food Town West Palm Beach

 Food Town is a one-stop supermarket for pretty much all “ethnic” ingredients.
 It started as a Jamaican Supermarket and has since expanded to have a wide variety of foods from the Middle East, India, The Caribbean and Asia.
 If you have been to Carrefour St Martin recently, imagine that, but about 6 times bigger.
 It’s pretty amazing for out-of-the-ordinary ingredients.

 Expect to find regular milk amongst the Paneer, Kefir and Goats milk.
 There must be about 200 different kinds of hot sauces from all over the world dotted down every aisle.
 They have a wide variety of fresh noodles, produce you may not even recognise, and cuts of meat your usual charter guest may not ask for yes, you need to order in advance for goat and some types of offal.
 Ask at the front desk.